top of page

 Tumbleweeds Diner is located on the west end of town in Magdalena, New Mexico, off historic Highway 60.
 The building was originally the Big Bear Cafe, but remained unoccupied for over a decade.
 In January 2020 husband and wife; Michal Gola and Osiris Navarro took a road trip to southwest and passed by the abandoned building on their way back home to the Pacific Northwest.
 In February 2020 covid19 turned everyones lives upside down and Osiris and Michal had to close their thriving catering and event planning business back home due to a years worth of event cancellations.
 In April 2020, the couple remembered the abandoned cafe and visualized an alternate future, and did their due diligence on acquiring the building.
 By July 2020 the Golas moved to Magdalena, NM and got straight to work in revamping the abandoned diner.
 Through the help and support of family, friends, and neighbors, Tumbleweeds Diner was able to open by March 2021.

-The diner offers an authentic southwest high country experience with sweeping views of the mountains and desert, crisp blue skies, and fiery sunsets.
+The diner offers a true southwest high country experience with sweeping views of the mountains and desert, crisp blue skies, and fiery sunsets.
 The decor of the diner honors the culture and history of Magdalena featuring odds and ends from locals such as taxidermy heads from hunters, dusty saddles and worn out cowboy hats from ranchers, paintings and dreamcatchers from Navajo artisans of the Alamo reservation, ristras from chile farmers, etc. During spring and summer months the diner opens up their acreage to vendors for flea markets, and musicians for an open circle jam session.

 Tumbleweeds Diner is a casual eatery featuring homemade food from; green chile cheeseburgers, spicy buttermilk fried chicken, smothered rice bowls with chile, hearty salads, soups, and more.
 Tumbleweeds grinds their own burger patties fresh every morning, makes all their own sauces, dressings and pickles from scratch.
 When available, they have specials featuring local ingredients from neighboring ranches and farms such as The Good Steward Beef and Dunhill Ranch.
 They even procure recipes from the elders of the village to fully embody the roots of the land.
 You can expect a nice selection of natural and organic wines from PM Wines Distributors out of Santa Fe and local brews from Santa Fe Brewing, Bosque, and Sandia Cider.